 ABC News reported estimates of 300 houses and 120 businesses being inundated.

-Over 600mm of rain was recorded throughout most of Burnett catchment during December 2010 to January 2011.
-There was heavy rainfall of over 100mm throughout most of Burnett catchment between 9am December 26 and 9am on the December 29.
+was recorded throughout most of Burnett catchment during December 2010 to January 2011.
+There was heavy of over 100mm throughout most of Burnett catchment between 9am December 26 and 9am on the December 29.
 The southern part of the Burnett catchment recorded over 300mm between 9am January 7 and 9am on January 13.

-Flood height records at Bundaberg commenced in 1875 with 9 major flood peaks in the record, including 3 major flood peaks in 1893.
-The last major flood was 7.26 metres in July 1954 but previous to that was 8.48 metres in February 1942.
+height records at Bundaberg commenced in 1875 with 9 major peaks in the record, including 3 major peaks in 1893.
+The last major was 7.26 metres in July 1954 but previous to that was 8.48 metres in February 1942.

 Link: More Info on the 2010-11 Queensland floods